 • Sand waves are common on the San Juan, but rare on other rivers.
 Forming from a combination of the right gradient, silt and sand particles, and water velocity, sand waves can reach 10 feet in amplitude, adding to the roller coaster fun.

 • Flash floods are not uncommon, and while spectacular—imagine the canyon walls erupting with dozens of reddish-brown geyers simultaneously—river runners should think carefully about tent site selection, especially at Grand Gulch, Trimble Camp, Oljeto Wash, and Steer Gulch.
+On June 21, 2024, the river spiked to 10,000 cfs on the Bluff, UT, gauge, causing Lime Creek to blow out and leaving a party stranded when their boats were swept downstream: Stay alert when thunderstorms are on the horizon on the San Juan.

 • Although the river is generally runnable year-round, large rafts might get hung up on mud bars, particularly from Slickhorn Canyon to Clay Hills.